-If your profit-volume-cost analysis includes more than a single vary-with-profit cost, you must deal with the possibility that your varywith-profit costs are interrelated.
-In fact, vary-with-profit costs can have one of three relationships: independent-independent, independent-dependent, or dependent-dependent.
+If your profit-volume-cost analysis includes more than a single vary-with-profit cost, you must deal with the possibility that your vary-with-profit costs are interrelated.
+In fact, vary-with-profit costs can have one of three relationships: independent-independent, independent-dependent.